isomerpages/moe-rivervalleypri/_about-rv/Vision, Mission & Values.md

 -----------

 1. Serve with Respect – We value people, reaching out to build strong and trusting relationships.
-2. Lead with Integrity – We demonstrate honesty and moral courage, being upright and trustworthy.
+2. Lead with Integrity – We demonstrate honesty and moral courage, being upright and trustworthy.&nbsp;&nbsp;
-3. Live with Compassion – We seek to understand and care, extending our hands to others in need.
+3. Live with Compassion – We seek to understand and care, extending our hands to others in need.&nbsp;&nbsp;
 4. Learn with Excellence – We inspire learning, seek continuous improvement and bring out the best in everyone.